Frequently Asked Questions

 Q. How are support group meetings conducted?

-First, we gather as a large group, introduce ourselves, and read the Group Guidelines aloud – which include confidentiality and avoiding inappropriate language.
+First, we gather as a large group for welcome and important announcements.
 Next, we break into smaller groups to share.

-We usually have a theme of the week to help stimulate discussion.
-You may respond to the suggested theme or talk about something else – such as sharing any struggles (or victories!) of your week.
+We usually have a topic of the week to help stimulate discussion.
+You may respond to the suggested topic or talk about something else – such as sharing any struggles (or victories!) of your week.

 We emphasize focusing on the present, rather than the past and what brought us to this place.
 Everyone is welcome to share, but not obligated to share.
 Others may respond to what someone else shares, especially to give encouragement.
-We do not “counsel” each other or give advice; but we do share opinions or our own experiences in response.
+We do not “counsel” each other or give advice; but we do share based on our own experiences in response.

 Q. Will I have an opportunity to share with the group?